Fish Bone

 Health Benefits

-- Contains amino acids like glycine and proline that support gut lining integrity and collagen synthesis
+- Contains glycine and proline amino acids that support gut barrier integrity and immune function

 Buying Guide